simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - remove dependency on laminas/laminas-httphandlerrunner
 - create a bridge towards SSP utility classes, so they can be easily mocked
 - move away from SSP database as store; move to DBAL
+- move to phpstan instead of psalm (as SSP)

 # Version 5 to 6